CodeProSpecialist/Billionaire-Strategy-Multi-Brain-Neural-Trading-Engine/README.md

 ## 🏆 What Makes Version 17 Interesting?

 It's not that the robot has *RSI + MACD + ML + AI + VIX + ATR*.
-Lots of projects accumulate indicators until the code looks like a Christmas tree.
+Lots of projects accumulate indicators until the code looks like a giant, colorful, decorated basket of flowers.

 What's interesting is the **layering**: